 10. Build your personal Brand

 There are a few things you can do to build your personal brand.
-First, make sure you have a strong personal website or blog where you can showcase your work and accomplishments.
+First, make sure you have a robust personal website or blog where you can showcase your work and accomplishments.
 Next, make sure you are active on social media and use it to share your thoughts and ideas on topics that you’re passionate about.
 Finally, be sure to network with other professionals in your field, and collaborate with them on projects whenever possible.

 11. Take some time to relax and recharge